dice-group/GENESIS/README.md

 ## License

-Dual licensed under GPL-3.0 and commercial license.
+Licensed under AGPL-3.0.
-See [LICENSE.md](LICENSE.md) file for more details.
+See [LICENSE](LICENSE) file for more details.